Trump's social media app launches year after Twitter ban

 Associated Press

-His Truth Social app was offered for download from the Apple App Store to a limited number of subscribers who had preordered, with others added to a waiting list to be given access over the next 10 days.
+His Truth Social app was offered for download from the Apple App Store to a limited number of subscribers who had preordered.
+Others who were added to a waiting list are to be given access over the next 10 days.

 The site encountered technical glitches shortly after launch, with reports that subscribers were shut out for hours.
 Others had trouble signing on.
 The site is not expected to be open to anyone who wants to download it until next month.